Murli0399/E-Commerce/README.md

 - **Payment Method Management** : Allows administrators to add, revoke, and manage available payment methods.

-- **Sales and Revenue Reporting** : Enables generation and viewing of sales and revenue reports including top-selling and least-selling products, highest sold products by rating and price, and sales made in different time periods.
+- **Sales and Revenue Reporting** : Enables generation and viewing of sales and revenue reports including top-selling and least-selling products, highest-sold products by rating and price, and sales made in different time periods.

 ## Administrator Functionalities